loukjeab/Development_and_implementation_of_I40_Workpiece_Transfer_Unit/README.md

 ## OPC UA Server Programming

-Discover Python scripts and XML files for OPC UA server programming, which is crucial for communication within the digital factory environment.
+Discover Python scripts and XML files for OPC UA server programming, which is important for communication within the digital factory environment.

 ## Report